nicolas-graves/python-direnv/README.md

 those environment variables yourself.

-To help you with that, you can add Python-direnv to your application to make it load the configuration from a `.env` file when it is present (e.g. in development) while remaining configurable via the environment:
+To help you with that, you can add Python-direnv to your application to make it load the configuration from a `.envrc` file when it is present (e.g. in development) while remaining configurable via the environment:

 ```python